 By David Kier

-Fifty-two years ago, in the summer of 1967, my parents and I took our Jeep Wagoneer to L.A.
+Fifty-three years ago, in the summer of 1967, my parents and I took our Jeep Wagoneer to L.A.
 Bay going through San Felipe, Gonzaga Bay, and Calamajué Canyon.
 Here is the trip story from what I remember:

 I was almost ten years old, (my 'wonder years') and my parents and I had been traveling and four-wheeling in Baja California for two years.
 All of us were totally entranced by the rugged and beautiful peninsula.
 The previous summer (1966) we made the great overland journey from Tijuana to Cabo San Lucas (that took two weeks, with 800 miles on dirt roads).
 We didn't detour to L.A.
 Bay then, saving it for next year!